benmesander/rvint/README.md

 ### div1000

 Signed integer divide by 1000.
+I was able to slightly change the series expansion for 63 bit numbers (one bit reserved for sign), thus the signed divide by 1000 is one cycle shorter than the unsigned divide by 1000 on 64-bit architectures!

 | Metric          | Cycles (32) | Cycles (64) |
 |-----------------|-------------|-------------|